car5ten/carsten.dev/Content/index.md

 title: 👋 Hey
 ---

-# 👋 Hey I'm **Carsten**!
+# 👋 Hey, I'm **Carsten**!

-Take a look around and find out what I've been up to lately.
+Feel free to explore and see what I've been up to lately.

-Dive into the various projects I've tackled in the past to get a deeper understanding.
+Dive into the various projects I've tackled in the past to gain a deeper understanding.

-Lastly, gain insights how I ended up where I am now.
+Lastly, discover how I ended up where I am now.